 I have continued to paint for most of my life.

 I use many traditional quilting techniques in a non traditional application.
-Some of the techniques are used as a design element.
-I'm a mixed media quilt artist.
+Many of the techniques are used as a design element.
+Rather than a necessary step I'm a mixed media quilt artist.
 I use a variety of art mediums, anything that I feel will acheive what I'm going for, from paint to ink to permanent ink pencils.

 When I see something that I find interesting I snap a photo.
-I know that will become an art quilt at some point.
+I know that it will become an art quilt at some point.
 I'll let it bounce around in my head for a while.
+Exploring the possible directions, until I find an approach that excites me.

 I often do silk painting as a starting point and build layers of design on that.

-I like silk painting, it has a luminous quality which seems to reflect light and rich color beautifully.
+I don silk painting, it has a luminous quality which seems to reflect light and rich color My style is loose and instinctual

 Sometimes as I stand back looking at a finished piece, everything has just come together better than I had anticipated.
 I think this is one of my better ones.
 I'm feeling like a six year old running home from school, a drawing in hand, he can't wait to show Mom.
 I'm smiling like the Cheshire cat.